AathreyaG/reactai-starter/user-story.md

 ---

-### **Title: Search Catalog Entries**

-**User Role:**
-As a Catalog Manager, I want to search catalog entries efficiently so that I can quickly find specific products.

-**Functional Description:**
-The system should allow users to search catalog entries by NSN or common name.
-The backend should support query operations, and the frontend should display search results in a user-friendly table format.

-**GIVEN-WHEN-THEN Scenario:**

-- **GIVEN** I am on the catalog management page
-- **WHEN** I enter a search term and press "Search"
-- **THEN** the system should display a list of matching catalog entries

-**Acceptance Criteria:**

-- Users can search by NSN or common name.
-- Search results should be displayed within 2 seconds.
-- The system should handle special characters and partial matches.
-- If no results are found, display a "No results" message.

-**Story Points:** 3 (Simple complexity)

-**Impact Analysis:**

-**Backend Implications:**

-- Create a search API endpoint in Node.js (Express).
-- Implement query logic in PostgreSQL.
-- Optimize query performance for quick retrieval.

-**Frontend Implications:**

-- Build a search bar component in React.
-- Display results in a table with pagination.

-**Development Subtasks:**

-- Frontend: Create search bar and results table.
-- Backend: Implement search API endpoint.
-- Backend: Optimize database queries for search.

-**Testing Subtasks:**

-- Test search functionality with valid inputs.
-- Test search with no matching results.
-- Test handling of special characters.
-- Test performance of search operations.
+### **Title: Search Catalog**###

+User Role: As a Catalog Manager, I want to search for specific products so that I can quickly find and manage catalog entries.

+Functional Description:

+The system should allow users to search for product entries within the catalog database based on various parameters like NSN, common name, and description.
+The search results should be displayed in a user-friendly format.

+**GIVEN-WHEN-THEN Scenario**:

+GIVEN I am on the catalog search page
+WHEN I enter a search query and click "Search"
+THEN the system should display relevant product entries matching the query

+**Acceptance Criteria**:

+- The search should be case-insensitive and support partial matches.
+- Search results should be displayed in a tabular format with pagination.
+- The system should respond to search queries within 2 seconds.

+Story Points: 3 (Simple complexity)

+**Impact Analysis**:

+Backend Implications:

+- Create a search API endpoint in Node.js (Express) to handle search requests.
+- Implement search logic using Sequelize ORM for PostgreSQL.

+Frontend Implications:

+- Implement a search bar and results table UI using React.
+- Handle search query submission and result display.

+**Development Subtasks**:

+- Frontend: Build the search bar component.
+- Frontend: Build the results table component.
+- Backend: Create Express API for search functionality.
+- Backend: Implement search logic using Sequelize.

+**Testing Subtasks**:

+- Test search functionality with various queries.
+- Test pagination of search results.
+- Test response time for search queries.
+- Perform security tests (SQL injection protection).

 ---

-### **Title: Export Catalog as CSV**
+### **Title: Edit Catalog Entry**###

-**User Role:**
-As a Catalog Manager, I want to export the entire catalog as a CSV file so that I can share it with other platforms.
+User Role: As a Catalog Manager, I want to edit product details so that I can update inaccurate or outdated information.

-**Functional Description:**
+Functional Description:

-The system should allow users to download the entire catalog as a CSV file.
-The backend should handle data extraction and file generation, while the frontend should provide a download link.
+The system should allow users to edit product details for entries within the catalog.
+Changes should be validated and then stored in the database, with the UI reflecting the updates immediately.

-**GIVEN-WHEN-THEN Scenario:**
+**GIVEN-WHEN-THEN Scenario**:

-- **GIVEN** I am on the catalog management page
+GIVEN I am on the catalog management page
-- **WHEN** I click "Export to CSV"
-- **THEN** the system should generate and download the catalog as a CSV file
+WHEN I select a product entry and click "Edit"
+THEN I should be able to modify its details and save the changes

-**Acceptance Criteria:**
+**Acceptance Criteria**:

-- Users can download the catalog in CSV format.
+- Users should be able to edit fields like common name, description, and price.
+- Changes must be validated before saving.
-- The file should include all product entries.
+- The UI should update to reflect changes immediately.
-- Download should start within 3 seconds after the request.

-**Story Points:** 3 (Simple complexity)
+Story Points: 5 (Moderate complexity)

-**Impact Analysis:**
+**Impact Analysis**:

-**Backend Implications:**
+Backend Implications:

-- Create an export API endpoint in Node.js (Express).
+- Create an API endpoint in Node.js (Express) to handle edit requests.
-- Implement logic to extract data and format it as CSV.
+- Implement update logic using Sequelize ORM for PostgreSQL.

-**Frontend Implications:**
+Frontend Implications:

-- Implement an "Export" button in the UI.
+- Implement an editable form UI using React.
+- Handle form submission and result display.

-**Development Subtasks:**
+**Development Subtasks**:

-- Frontend: Add "Export to CSV" button.
+- Frontend: Build the editable form component.
-- Backend: Implement CSV generation logic.
+- Frontend: Implement form validation and submission.
-- Backend: Create export API endpoint.
+- Backend: Create Express API for edit functionality.
+- Backend: Implement update logic using Sequelize.

-**Testing Subtasks:**
+**Testing Subtasks**:

-- Test successful CSV export.
+- Test editing functionality for various fields.
-- Test CSV file format and content.
+- Test form validation logic.
-- Verify file download performance.
+- Test UI updates after saving changes.
+- Perform security tests (SQL injection protection).

 ---

-These user stories are designed to meet CMMI Level 5 standards, ensuring a comprehensive and detailed approach to development and testing.

-**Note:** A new user story for deleting catalog entries needs to be added.
+### **Title: Delete Catalog Entry**###

+User Role: As a Catalog Manager, I want to delete catalog entries so that I can remove outdated or incorrect products from the catalog.

+Functional Description:

+The system should allow users to delete product entries from the catalog.
+The deletion should be confirmed by the user and reflect immediately in the UI.

+**GIVEN-WHEN-THEN Scenario**:

+GIVEN I am on the catalog management page
+WHEN I select a catalog entry and click "Delete"
+THEN the system should remove the selected entry from the database and update the UI accordingly

+**Acceptance Criteria**:

+- Users can delete catalog entries from the UI.
+- The system should confirm the deletion action before proceeding.
+- Deleted entries should be removed from PostgreSQL.
+- The UI should reflect the changes immediately after deletion.

+Story Points: 3 (Simple complexity)

+**Impact Analysis**:

+Backend Implications:

+- Create a DELETE API endpoint in Node.js (Express) to handle deletion requests.
+- Implement logic to remove entries from PostgreSQL using Sequelize.

+Frontend Implications:

+- Add a "Delete" button to each catalog entry in the table.
+- Implement a confirmation dialog for deletion.
+- Update the UI to reflect the removal of the entry.

+**Development Subtasks**:

+- Frontend: Add the "Delete" button to catalog entries.
+- Frontend: Implement confirmation dialog for deletion.
+- Backend: Create Express API for delete functionality.
+- Backend: Implement deletion logic using Sequelize.

+**Testing Subtasks**:

+- Test successful deletion of catalog entries.
+- Test UI updates after deletion.
+- Test handling of deletion for non-existent entries.
+- Perform security tests (ensure only authorized users can delete entries).